 Listener

-Split SDKs send impression data back to Split servers periodically and as a result of evaluating splits.
+Split SDKs send impression data back to Split servers periodically and as a result of evaluating feature flags.
 To additionally send this information to a location of your choice, define and attach an impression listener.

 The SDK sends the generated impressions to the impression listener right away.
-As a result, be careful while implementing handling logic to avoid blocking the main thread.
-Generally speaking, you should create a separate thread to handle incoming impressions (see the snippet below).
+Because of this, be careful while implementing handling logic to avoid blocking the main thread.
+Generally speaking, you should create a separate thread to handle incoming impressions.
+Refer to the snippet below:

 SplitClientConfig config = SplitClientConfig.builder()